What benefits advice could I get?

 Don’t presume that because no one has told you that you’re entitled to a certain benefit or allowance, you’re not eligible.
 Some benefits, such as Child Tax Credits, rely on you making a claim and won’t be given to you unless you do so.
 If you don’t ask, you don’t get!

-To check if you are entitled to any benefits, speak to the welfare benefits adviser at your local Citizen’s Advice Bureau.
-You can also check out the following websites, where you can find the best benefits advice line for you:
+To check if you are entitled to any benefits, speak to the welfare benefits adviser at your local Citizen’s Advice Bureau or use our free online benefits calculator.

 Below is a list of some benefits with their eligibility criteria: